Edwin Henrich coaching a client through a session at FSA Coaching

 What if I'm coming back from an injury?

 Tell us on the call.
-Programming around an injury — or a recent return from one — is normal work.
+Programming around an injury, or a recent return from one, is normal work here.
+Edwin has coached people through spinal, knee, shoulder, wrist, and ankle issues, and back into training from harder places too.
 Where appropriate, we'll coordinate with your physio or doctor.
 We don't replace medical care; we build training that respects it.

 START THE WORK.